AlexCue987/kotest-posts/replace-mocks/REPLACE_MOCKS.md

 #### When Test Doubles Are Easier To Use Than Mocks

-But when I'm using a more functional approach, when my dependencies are functions, and I'm wiring them up myself, I just don't need mocks - test-doubles get the job done with less effort.
+But when I'm using a more functional approach, when my dependencies are functions, and I'm wiring them up myself, I just don't need mocks that much - usually test-doubles get the job done with less effort.
 Let's see how it works.
 <br/>
 <br/>
 Let's refactor the same code from the example above to be more functional, and see for ourselves how mocking becomes unnecessary.
 Here is the code refactored to be more functional